hellofromtonya/udacity-dsand-project2/explanation_1.md

 ## Design Considerations

+### Dummy Head and Tail Nodes

-1. To reduce code complexity, a dummy head and tail node is used.
+To reduce code complexity, a dummy head and tail node is used.
 How is the complexity reduced?
 It eliminates checking if there's a head or tail and then setting or resetting either as needed.
 This technique is a common approach.

+### Guard Clause for Falsey Key

+If a falsey value is given for the key, the `set()` or `get()` method bails out, returning `-1`.
+This design pattern is handled via a guard clause which checks for any falsey value being passed as the `key`.

+To make the code more readable and understandable, checks for falsey are done by typecasting to boolean first.
+I find the intent is better understood as "checking for falsey" conditions.

+## Reset via `clear` Method

-2. A `clear` method is provided to aid in testing.
+A `clear` method is provided to aid in testing.

+## Unit Tests

-3. Unit tests are provided in the `tests_1.py` file.
+Unit tests are provided in the `tests_1.py` file.
 These tests go beyond the in-file test cases as it tests the internal states, order of the nodes in the linked list, and more.

 ## Summary